 Scientists say that additional factors may be relevant to the habitability of a planet, such as a strong magnetic field.
 A recent study suggests that only one of the rocky exoplanets analysed, Kepler-186f, could have a magnetism similar to that of the Earth, which in the case of our planet has prevented the loss of water and the atmosphere.
 However, a recent analysis by Schwieterman and his collaborators indicates that Kepler-186f may have levels of CO2 toxic to complex life as we know it.
 In fact, according to this paper, many of the planets considered to be in habitable areas are likely to have too high CO or CO2 concentrations.

 The habitability requirements don’t end there.
-In a recent article in the journal Science, Shahar and his collaborators stressed the importance not only of the surface of a planet, but also the planet as a whole and throughout its history: its chemical composition, its evolution and essential geological processes.
+In a recent article in the journal Science, Shahar and her collaborators stressed the importance not only of the surface of a planet, but also the planet as a whole and throughout its history: its chemical composition, its evolution and essential geological processes.
 “We argued that a planet’s habitability is a function of its several-billion-year-old history,” explains the scientist.
 “It is important for a planet to have received all the ingredients needed for life, for it to have a magnetic field, a way to recycle nutrients (such as plate tectonics), as well as of course liquid water.”

 But this may not be enough to make a planet habitable either.
 As planetary astronomer Franck Marchis of the SETI Institute tells OpenMind, even the complete configuration of a stellar system influences the possibility of it harbouring life.
 “The study of our own solar system has shown that the existence of two giant planets has been key to bring water in the inner part of our solar system,” Marchis says.
 “In fact we suspect that the water in the ocean of Earth comes from asteroids which were moved after gravitational interaction between those giant planets.”
 And according to a recent study co-authored by Marchis, who has analysed 300 observations of nearby stars from the Gemini Planet Imager Exoplanet Survey, “Jupiter-mass planets may be rare,” he says.